ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 ## Legal Disclaimer

 **This project is for educational and ethical use only.
-The creator takes no responsibility for misuse or unforeseen Rickroll (or any) damage.**
+The creator takes no responsibility for misuse or unforeseen Rickroll (or any) damage caused by the same.**

 ---